hola/adblockpluschrome/README.md

-Hola adblock for Chrome, Opera and Safari
+Hola AdBlock for Chrome, Opera and Safari
 =========================================

-This repository contains the platform-specific Hola adblock source code for Chrome, Opera and Safari.
-It can be used to build Hola adblock for these platforms, generic Hola adblock code will be extracted from other repositories automatically (see _dependencies_ file).
+This repository contains the platform-specific Hola AdBlock source code for Chrome, Opera and Safari.
+It can be used to build Hola AdBlock for these platforms, generic Hola AdBlock code will be extracted from other repositories automatically (see _dependencies_ file).

 Building